Tertiary Covenant lot example

 Tertiary Covenant lots

-(March 11, 2023) Demand for Covenant homes and land has never been stronger.
+(updated June 27, 2024) Demand for Covenant homes and land has never been stronger.
 So, when the planning board proposed the Tertiary Lot Covenant concept at the 2022 Annual Town meeting, voters were all in.
-This provision allows large lots (R-40, LUG-1, LUG-2, and LUG-3) to subdivide into two Covenant lots and one market rate lot.
+This provision allows large lots (R-10, R-20, R-40, LUG-1, LUG-2, and LUG-3) to subdivide into two Covenant lots and one market rate lot.
 Another provision amended the tertiary building bylaw.
-Now, tertiary buildings can have up to 900 sqft of gross floor area (an increase from 650sqft).
+Now, tertiary buildings can have up to 900 sqft of gross floor area (an increase from 650 sqft).

 The addition of a tertiary lot provision to the Bylaw provides another opportunity for the creation of Nantucket Housing Needs Covenant lots, without adding additional density or ground cover.
 This concept was first introduced in districts with larger minimum lot sizes where there is ample room for parking.
-The secondary lot provision of the Bylaw has been successful in creating year-round income restricted dwelling units and this proposal will provide another option.
+Secondary lots have been successful in creating year-round income restricted dwelling units across the island.
+Tertiary lots provide another option.

 TERTIARY LOT